Nigerian Armed Forces: Structure

-Command structure

-The President of Nigeria functions as the commander-in-chief of the armed forces, exercising his constitutional authority through the Ministry of Defence, which is responsible for the management of the military and its personnel.
-The operational head of the AFN is the Chief of the Defence Staff, who is subordinate to the Nigerian Defence Minister.
-The current chief is General Olufemi Oluyede.

-The National Defence Council has been in existence since 1979 and advises the President on matters relating to the armed forces.
-The NDC is chaired by the president, and its members include the Vice President of Nigeria, the National Security Adviser, the Minister of Defence, the Minister of State for Defence, the Chief of Defence Staff, the Chief of Army Staff, the Chief of Naval Staff and the Chief of Air Staff, as well as others the president is empowered to appoint.

 Service branches

 Army

 The Nigerian Army (NA) is the land branch of the Nigerian Armed Forces and the largest among the armed forces.
 Its major formations include the 1st Division, 2nd Division, 3rd Armoured Division, 81st Division, 82nd Division and the newly formed 8th, 7th and 6th Divisions.
 The Nigerian army is headed currently by Lieutenant General Waidi Shaibu, who was appointed by President Bola Ahmed Tinubu.
 The Nigerian Army has been playing a major role in defence of Nigerian Democracy since the first republic till date.

 Navy

 The Nigerian Navy (NN) is the sea branch of the Nigerian Armed Forces.
 The Nigerian Navy command structure today consists of the Naval Headquarters in Abuja as well as three other operational commands with headquarters in Lagos, Calabar and Bayelsa.
 The training command headquarters are located in Lagos, the commercial capital of Nigeria, but with training facilities spread all over Nigeria.
 There are five operational bases; five forward operational bases (with two more soon to come on stream), two dockyards located in Lagos and Port Harcourt and two fleets based in Lagos and Calabar.
 The Nigerian Navy is currently headed by Vice Admiral Idi Abbas.